nakaixo/fly_template/README.md

-# deno_deploy_template
+# fly_template

-Template for deploying a Nakai app on Deno Deploy
+Template for deploying a Nakai app on Fly.io

 ## Quick start